Battle of Hab: Battle

-On the morning of August 14, Baldwin carefully arranged the Frankish army for its retreat through open country.
+On the morning of 14 August, Baldwin carefully arranged his army for retreat through open country.
 Leading the way were three squadrons of 700 knights.
-Behind them marched the several thousand infantryman, composed of bowmen and spearmen.
+Behind them marched the several thousand infantryman, consisting of bowmen and spearmen.
 Count Pons with his Tripolitan knights guarded the right flank.
 A body of Antiochene knights under Robert Fulcoy protected the left flank.
 More knights from Antioch guarded the rear.
 Baldwin led a reserve of mounted knights from Jerusalem, but it is not clear in what part of the formation he marched.

 The Artuqids hoped to provoke the Frankish cavalry into launching a premature charge or to open gaps in the enemy infantry formation.
-When such a favorable opportunity presented itself, they closed in to fight it out with lance and sword.
+When such a favorable opportunity presented itself, they closed in to fight with lance and sword.
 As anticipated, the Artuqid horse archers began harassing the column at dawn.
-Ilghazi's attacks soon increased in intensity and the Crusader army was probably brought to a halt fairly early in the day.
-The three vanguard squadrons were dispersed and the main body of Latin infantry came under serious attack.
-The infantry sturdily defended itself, but, without its normal cavalry support, suffered heavy losses.
+Ilghazi's attacks soon increased in intensity, and the Crusader army was probably brought to a halt fairly early in the day.
+The three vanguard squadrons were dispersed, and the main body of infantry came under serious attack.
+The infantry sturdily defended itself but suffered heavy losses without its normal cavalry support.

-On the left flank, Robert Fulcoy overcame the force opposed to him.
-But, after pursuing the Artuqids, he rode off with his knights to look into the possibility of retaking his stronghold of Zardana.
-Meanwhile, the knights under Count Pons were scattered and some fled as far away as Antioch and Tripoli, spreading the news of a disaster.
+On the left flank, Robert Fulcoy overcame the force opposed to him, but after pursuing the Artuqids, he rode off with his knights to look into the possibility of retaking his stronghold of Zardana.
+Meanwhile, the knights under Count Pons were scattered, and some fled as far away as Antioch and Tripoli, spreading the news of a disaster.
 Count Pons and a handful of knights rallied to join Baldwin's reserve where they continued the fight.
 With adroit use of his reserve knights, Baldwin saved the day.
 By intervening at each threatened sector, he held his army together during the long and bitter fight.
-Eventually, the Artuqids admitted defeat and withdrew from the battlefield.
+Eventually, the Artuqids withdrew from the battlefield.

-Results
+Aftermath

 In Baldwin's narrow tactical victory, the Crusaders suffered serious losses.
 It may be surmised that the Turkish army also took painful losses, since Ilghazi withdrew his men from the fight, though he claimed victory nevertheless.
-One historian notes that, "without opposition, Baldwin was able to recapture some of the places lost."
+One historian notes "without opposition, Baldwin was able to recapture some of the places lost."
 Strategically, it was a Christian victory which preserved the Principality of Antioch for several generations.
 The next major engagement in the area was the Battle of Azaz in 1125.